apollographql/apollo-kotlin/samples/README.md

-If you're looking for a specific feature (APQs, Codegen options, `@nonnull`, ...) the [integration-tests](../tests) have a lot of very focused examples of how to use Apollo Android.
+If you're looking for a specific feature (APQs, Codegen options, `@nonnull`, ...) the [integration-tests](../tests) have a lot of very focused examples of how to use Apollo Kotlin.

 For more general examples demonstrating how to build an App end to end, check: